AskarKani/ExcelPyUnitTestFW/README.md

-# unit_test_cpp
+# ExcelPyUnittestFW

-Unit Test CPP is a tesing framework which tests the cpp function by the test cases written in excel sheet and update the result in the same excel sheet
+ExcelPyUnittestFW is a python based tesing framework which tests the cpp function by the test cases written in excel sheet and update the result in the same excel sheet

 ## Usage
 '''